MLeidel/TkAuto/README.md

-# TkAuto
+# TKAUTO

-"tkinter" is a useful Python module for creating GUI
+Tkinter is a fast and time tested GUI module for Python.
-desktop applications or small utilities.

-TkAuto is a Python program that uses specs from a spread-sheet
-to generate Python-tkinter code - the basis for a GUI app.
+Tkinter lacks some of the 'high-end' features found in newer
+packages like Qt and Gtk3.
+Still tkinter allows you to put
+together a solid app vary quickly.

+TkAuto is a 'system' I built to speed up the tkinter coding
+process.

 TkAuto uses an Excel spreadsheet, a Python-tkinter template, and
-the tkinter grid layout to help get the app layout coded and
+the tkinter grid layout to help get the app layout coded quickly.
-tested fast.

 ## Overview